All Episodes

 Time Text

-Welcome to today's edition of the Rush twenty-four seven podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 Yes, Rush is a little under the weather today.

-you might just have noticed uh a little something settling in in the third hour and uh uh later that afternoon he was uh came over with fever and chills and uh his voice sounded absolutely terrible.
+And later that afternoon, he came over with fever and chills, and his voice sounded absolutely terrible.

-Uh don't don't worry, I don't mean it sounded terrible like mine does.
+Don't worry, I don't mean it sounded terrible like mine does.

-But he is uh his his voice is all uh croaky, so he's uh he went to bed about eight o'clock last night and he's resting up today, but he will return uh the vagaries of uh uh uh of the fever and chills permitting uh tomorrow for full strength, authentic all American excellence in broadcasting.
+But his voice is all croaky, so he went to bed about eight o'clock last night and he's resting up today.

-But for the moment this is Mark Stein sitting in on America's number one radio show and honored to be behind the golden EIB microphone once more.
+But for the moment, this is Mark Stein sitting in on America's number one radio show and honored to be behind the golden EIB microphone once more.

 That's how bad it is, folks.

-And I had a great experience at the doctor's in terms of the paperwork, because I had all the 20 minutes of HIPAA forms and all that kind of stuff to fill in, and I aced that part of the encounter and uh the doctors uh were able to fully implement that.
+And I had a great experience at the doctor's in terms of the paperwork because I had all the 20 minutes of hipper forms and all that kind of stuff to fill in.

-I had a disastrous experience if you're the old fashioned type who thinks that going to the doctor uh in it means you'll eventually see a man in a white coat with a stethoscope, because I sat there in that lousy waiting room for an hour and I never saw I mean howling in pain.
+If you're the old-fashioned type who thinks that going to the doctor means you'll eventually see a man in a white coat with a stethoscope, because I sat there in that lousy waiting room for an hour and I never saw it.

-Howling in howling in pain.
+Howling in pain.

-And all the time I was sitting there so I'm in a kind of cranky mood, to be honest.
+And all the time I was sitting there, so I'm in a kind of cranky mood to be honest.

 But don't let that worry you.